AquariWM/aquariwm/README.md

 Any language, any level of experience, fully extensible.
 It's time for a tiling window manager *everyone* can use.

-AquariWM focuses on four key pillars: accessibility, extensibility, documentation, and open for everyone.

 ## Installation
 AquariWM is currently in development and does not have a public release yet.
 You can clone the GitHub repository and build the code locally if you would like to test it and/or contribute.